kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Frame-by-frame animation playback

 You can force the game to play one frame at a time (in training mode only).
 You can either use the 'Mod UI - Hitboxes - Freeze Game' checkbox to pause/resume the game and 'Next Frame' button to advance to the next frame, or you can set up hotkeys for those buttons, as described in [Hotkey configuration](#hotkey-configuration).
+Holding directions and attack buttons while advancing to the next frame will produce those inputs on that frame.
+Playback and recording buttons for controlling the training dummy work while the game is paused, and in order to position reset via Playback + Recording button combination, hold it while advancing to the next frame.

 ## Default Hotkeys